 65+ years old clients – estate planning – estate equalization, liquidity to offset, special needs children planning.

 If you own an insurance agency or deal with CEOs, you probably know that there are two types of software – prepackaged and custom-designed.
 The former type is usually built for sale to any company to serve a great number of users.
-The latter type is typically built specially for one single company that needs a completely customizable solution.
+The latter type is typically built especially for one single company that needs a completely customizable solution.
 Unlike custom software, prepackaged systems cannot be as customized individually as bespoke systems.

 The privilege of bespoke software is in its unique set of features and functionalities that face users’ needs and requirements.
 When you create a system from scratch, you can get as many features as you need.
 And what is more important – you can get only those features your users need.
 Let’s take a closer look at the core features your life insurance software should have.

-This feature is designed to manage the group or individual policies.
+This feature is designed to manage group or individual policies.
 It provides capabilities to register applications, assess risks, present information, modify insurance conditions, handle claims, etc.

 This feature is designed to categorize different events (taxable/non-taxable).
 It offers reminders of premium underpayment or nonpayment, cash flow management, and other important options.

 To understand what other features you can get with custom development, let’s take a look at Insubiz company.
-Our company developed a fully customizable solution which offers a lot of options for its users:
+Our company developed a fully customizable solution that offers a lot of options for its users:

 Speaking about the benefits of implementing a comprehensive software system for managing life insurance policies, we should distinguish the following:

 If you made up your mind to develop a custom system for managing your life insurance products, you should know how to build it from scratch.
 In our development best practices, we follow seven basic steps.
-Here is more information about software development phases.
+Here is more information about the software development phases.

 During the first stage of SDLC, a team must gather all the initial requirements and come up with innovative ideas.
 This analysis is performed by senior team members having extensive experience in creating similar products in a given industry.
-Once all the details are collected, the team can proceed to planning and feasibility analysis.
+Once all the details are collected, the team can proceed to plan and feasibility analysis.

 During the second stage of SDLC, all the stakeholders should undertake a feasibility analysis.
 In-depth research can demonstrate how profitable a project could be.
 It also incorporates all the factors affecting development.
 These factors include technical and economic risks.
-As a result of the feasibility analysis, all the team members should present their estimations regarding time, costs, and resources needed to accomplish the project.
+As a result of the feasibility analysis, all the team members should present their estimations regarding the time, costs, and resources needed to accomplish the project.

 During this stage of SDLC, developers write code according to DDS.
 The team follows the coding guidelines defined beforehand.
 The tools and programming languages, which actually make up the technology stack, are also selected in advance.

-The objective of this phase is to perform system integration testing and get ensured that the developed systems meet all the requirements with the components and subsystems integrated.
+The objective of this phase is to perform system integration testing and get ensure that the developed systems meet all the requirements with the components and subsystems integrated.
 The system test may require any number of additional tests depending on the scope and complexity of the requirements; examples include security, conformance, accessibility, performance, stress, compatibility, and regression tests.

 This stage is usually a subset of all the stages of SDLC.
-However, it refers to the testing only stage of the product where product defects are reported, tracked, fixed and retested, until the product reaches the quality standards defined in the SRS.
+However, it refers to the testing-only stage of the product where product defects are reported, tracked, fixed, and retested until the product reaches the quality standards defined in the SRS.

 In the software development life cycle, a release is a final stage.
-It’s all about launching a new product for a target audience on a specific market.
+It’s all about launching a new product for a target audience in a specific market.
 Sometimes, it can be a beta version of the product or an MVP.
 With the help of key features going live, developers can evaluate performance and get some valuable feedback from the first users of the product.

 Of course, you can buy an off-the-shelf product with a ready set of features.
 However, if you need a customizable solution, consider custom design.

-Besides, anybody in need of life insurance product can choose between in-house development and outsourcing.
+Besides, anybody in need of a life insurance product can choose between in-house development and outsourcing.
 Let’s compare these alternatives.

-Insurance companies include broad market leaders, niche leaders, low-cost leaders in the market, and moreover, there are those who have no clearly defined strategies.
+Insurance companies include broad market leaders, niche leaders, and low-cost leaders in the market, and moreover, there are those who have no clearly defined strategies.
 According to the Society of Actuaries, the most prolific companies were those which completed their product development efforts in 2014.
 The research also shows that the fastest companies were those having the shortest product development time, from generating the idea until launching the product.

 With regard to this data, we can admit that it’s important for insurance agencies to have a defined strategy and know definitely how to market a new insurance product.
 Here are some steps to follow before launching a new product:

 Surely, product development is one of the most time-consuming steps.
-This process includes idea generation, product feasibility, underwriting guidelines, product planning, and design, pricing, reinsurance, state filings, marketing campaign planning, etc. Once, you complete all these steps, you’ll be able to go live with your insurance product.
+This process includes idea generation, product feasibility, underwriting guidelines, product planning and design, pricing, reinsurance, state filings, marketing campaign planning, etc. Once you complete all these steps, you’ll be able to go live with your insurance product.

-In this article, we offered responses to some of the most frequent questions about life and medical insurance product development process.
-You know what types of products are offered in the market, what types of software insurance agencies use, what features are crucial to have.
-Yet, if you need to get more detailed information about how to improve your existing systems, or modernize legacy software, we are here to help you.
+In this article, we offered responses to some of the most frequent questions about the life and medical insurance product development process.
+You know what types of products are offered in the market, what types of software insurance agencies use, and what features are crucial to have.
+Yet, if you need to get more detailed information about how to improve your existing systems or modernize legacy software, we are here to help you.
 Moreover, our dedicated team has a strong background in creating sophisticated insurtech solutions from scratch.